hinhnh/Building-a-CI-CD-Pipeline/README.md

 # Overview

 In this project, we will build a CI/CD pipeline from  scraft with  Github Actions and Azure Pipelines.
-We will use Github Actions along with a Makefile to perform  to install, verify and test code when submit to Repo Git.
-Then we will integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.
+We will use GitHub Actions along with a Makefile to perform  to install, verify and test code when submit to GitHub Repo.
+Then we will integrate this GitHub Repo with Azure Pipelines to enable Continuous Delivery to Azure App Service.

 ## Project Plan